 It used to be the norm that all parties to a transaction showed up to closing — at the same time, at the same title company, in the same room.
-Real estate agents, buyers, sellers, the settlement agent, and the lender would attend, and settlement was a formal event (formal attire and all!).
+Real estate agents, buyers, sellers, the settlement agent, and the lender would attend, and the settlement was a formal event (formal attire and all!).

 - Quicker settlement.
-When parties sign separately, they do not have to be present for the other party to sign papers, thus facilitating a quicker settlement.
+When parties sign separately, they do not have to be present for the other party to sign papers, thus facilitating a faster settlement.
 Also, practically speaking, the parties do not end up in lengthy discussions about the property sold at the table.

 Drawbacks to a split closing?

 - Delay in recordation.
 Title companies in Virginia have two days to record and disburse funds post-settlement.
 In a split closing, one title company must deliver closing documents to the other.
-Often they are over-nighted, creating an additional day’s delay in the disbursement of funds and recordation of the deed.
+Often, they are over-nighted, creating an additional day’s delay in the disbursement of funds and recordation of the deed.

 In a split closing, you or your client must choose a reliable title company that values communication and resolving issues timely.
 Call Highland Title & Escrow to handle your next settlement!